 With fall in full swing, there’s plenty to experience in the Greater Buffalo Area.
 The trees are changing and Buffalonians are seizing the last of our area’s warm weather.
 Whether you’re looking to try something new, or ready to broaden the scope of a previous passion, here are some ideas to help you savor every last minute!

 The Great Pumpkin Farm should be a staple in every true Western New Yorker’s fall experience.
 With a massive corn maze, farm animals, hay labyrinth, carnival rides, expansive indoor facilities and naturally tons upon tons of pumpkins, the Great Pumpkin Farm has it all.
 It’s essentially the ultimate fall adventure for individuals of all ages.
-Every weekend features a different special event.
-These affairs include weight-offs for some of the world’s largest pumpkins, the pumpkin “Olympics” and pumpkin hurling trebuchets to name a few.
+Every weekend features a different special event like weight-offs for some of the world’s largest pumpkins and more!

 The Botanical Gardens hosts a special event every fall.
-This year the gardens are celebrating over a 100 years and “Mums in the fall” offers a spectacular way to appreciate.
-From October 17th to November 8th revel in the beauty of myriad colorful Mums.
+This year the gardens are celebrating over a 100 years and the Mum Exhibit offers a spectacular way to appreciate.
+From October 1st to the 31st, revel in the beauty of myriad colorful Mums.
 In a beautiful setting, take in the vibrant hues that mark seasonal change!

 After its construction from 1897-1899 the Buffalo Botanical Gardens was one of the largest public greenhouses in the country.
 Today there are fewer than a dozen large Victorian Age conservatories in America, and ours is one of only two with a tri-dome design (the New York Botanical Garden being the other).